junction-labs/wineinfo/demo/01_intro.md

 website includes microservices and vector search.

-The site is made up of a Big Data catalog service, a semantic search service, a recommendations (recs) service, and a persistent store based on SQLite.
+The site is made up of a Big Data catalog service, a semantic search service, a recommendations (embeddings) service, and a persistent store based on SQLite.
 Those services are tied together with an API service that serves up a React frontend.